bensonhi/Mask2Former/FIJI_SETUP_GUIDE_WINDOWS.md

 - **10GB of free disk space**
 - **Internet connection** for downloading software
 - **Your microscopy images** (TIFF format recommended)
-  - Grey channel images for myotube segmentation
+  - Myotube/cytoplasm images (in separate folder)
-  - Blue channel images for nuclei segmentation
+  - Nucleus images (in separate folder)
+  - Can be Z-stacks or 2D images

 **Time required**: 30-60 minutes for first-time setup